 Her next, Ghost Hunters: William James and the Search for Scientific Proof of Life After Death, published in 2006, looked at a band of brilliant 19th century scientists who were willing to risk their careers to investigate the idea that the dead can communicate with the living.

 Blum is married to a fellow writer, Peter Haugen, who shares her fascination with history and is, in fact, the author of World History for Dummies.
-They have two sons, Marcus, currently studying improv at Second City in Chicago, and Lucas, a freshman in college, who likes to write novels in his spare time.
-They also share their home with a rescue Labrador named Bongo and two ferrets named Willi and Smoky.
-Blum has no plans to give up writing about science but she occasionally threatens to cap her career by writing a memoir because she knows that story about her father and the 1000 mealworm cookies needs to be told.
+She has no plans to give up writing about science, even in her new position, but she occasionally threatens to cap her career by writing a memoir because she knows that story about her father and the 1000 mealworm cookies needs to be told.